Filpill/blog-web/content/projects/2017-06-01-piv-dissertation.md

 ### Wind Tunnel Experiment

 - The experimental procedure involves diffusing small oil droplets into the freestream flow and having a sheet of laser light illuminating a cross-section of the airflow.
-Hundreds of images are caputured in the process a high speed camera.
-Due to the limited field of vision, the results from the top and bottom of the step were recorded seperately.
+Hundreds of images are captured in the process a high speed camera.
+Due to the limited field of vision, the results from the top and bottom of the step were recorded separately.

 ### Image Post-Processing